min2ha/ukwa-site/content/target/59823/index.en.md

   "subject": null
 }

-# Independent: Facebook Researchers Acknowledge Social Media Can Be Bad For You

 News article about a recent press release called, Hard Questions, David Ginsberg, director of research, and Moira Burke, a research scientist at Facebook, acknowledge and comment on the scientific research linking social media to negative impacts on well-being, before outlining the steps Facebook is taking to solve these issues